truonghuy1011/truonghuy1011/README.md

 I love this life 👌👌👌 it's interested

 - 🔭 I’m currently working on
-- 🌱 I’m currently learning about Data Science
+- 🌱 I’m currently learning about Data Engineer
 - 👯 I’m looking to collaborate on Blockchain with someone
 - 🤔 I’m looking for help with Big data processing
 - 💬 Ask me about anything, I'll answer them to the best of my ability